- Spain offers to send fighter jets to Bulgaria as part of NATO plan to deter Russia

 The United States commends Bulgaria’s leadership and commitments to burden sharing, exceeding two percent of gross domestic product for defense spending this year.
 Bulgaria also plans to meet its longer-term NATO defense spending pledge by 2024.
 Our militaries stand together in the defense of freedom and look to reinforce our defense and deterrence posture across NATO’s eastern flank, including in the Black Sea, which is critical for Euro-Atlantic security.
 The United States and Bulgaria have derived mutual benefit from combined training and other U.S. operational usage of Novo Selo Training Area and Graf Ignatievo Air Base in Bulgaria, and intend to explore ways of furthering our combined training opportunities in the future.
 The United States and Bulgaria also intend to continue cooperation on the destruction of excess conventional weapons.

 The United States commends Bulgaria’s recent purchase of eight F-16 aircraft and its efforts to modernize its armed forces.
 Bulgaria thanks the United States for its support in this acquisition.
 The United States and Bulgaria plan to deepen our defense technology and industry partnership.
 We commit to pursuing additional defense technology and industry partnerships in areas that are critical to regional defense and deterrence, including by continuing to facilitate access to high-end defense technologies and armaments that the United States deems available.
+Bulgaria commits to provide due consideration to proposals from U.S. defense companies who wish to compete in the Bulgarian market.

 The United States and Bulgaria understand that energy security is national security.
 We underline our common understanding that the diversification of energy sources is a guarantee of energy security, independence, and competitiveness for our economies.
 Recognizing Bulgaria’s interest in moving toward more efficient and cleaner sources of energy, we will cooperate on increasing the supply of gas from diverse and reliable sources and diversifying the nuclear energy sector.
 To this end, the United States intends to send a technical team to Bulgaria to work with Bulgarian counterparts to explore the possibilities for further cooperation in different areas of energy, including nuclear.
 We share the view of only developing energy projects which have a clear economic basis or commercial need.
 The United States and Bulgaria also plan to work together to enhance Bulgaria’s energy security by supporting expeditiously the licensing and use of American nuclear fuel for the Kozloduy nuclear power plant, in strict compliance with the safety and diversification requirements and the rules of the European Union.